 Where the Company is the lessee:

 Leases where the lessor effectively retains substantially all the risk and benefits of ownership of the

 leased items are classified as operating leases.
-Lease payments under an operating lease, are recognised as an
+Lease payments under an operating lease, are recognized as

-expense in the statement of profit and loss on a straight line basis
+an expense in the statement of profit and loss on a straight line basis over the lease term.

 Where the Company is the lessor:

-income is recognised in the statement of profit and loss on a straight-line basis over the lease term.
+recognized in the statement of profit and loss on a straight-line basis over the lease term.
 Costs, including

-are recognised as an expense in the statement of profit and loss.
+depreciation are recognized as an expense in the statement of profit and loss.
 Initial direct costs such as

-recognised immediately in the statement of proof and loss.
+legal costs, brokerage costs, etc. are recognized immediately in the statement of profit and loss.

 1.9 Employee benefits

 (a) Short term employee benefits

 All employee benefits payable wholly within twelve months of rendering the service are classified as

 short-term employee benefits.
 Benefits such as salaries, wages and short term compensated absences, etc. and

-the expected cost of ex-gratia is recognised in the period in which the employee renders the related
+the expected cost of ex-gratia are recognized in the period in which the employee renders the related

 (b) Post-employment benefits